 Apply for a selective landlord licence

-Don't email your application, size limitations mean that your email and attachments may not reach us.
+If completing the paper-based application please don't email your application, size limitations mean that your email and attachments may not reach us.
+Paper-based applications should be submitted to the following address:

 Private Sector Housing Team